-The monument is south of Gettysburg on Howe Avenue, on the southern end of the battlefield east of Taneytown Road.
-(Tour map: Howe & Wright Avenues)
+The monument to the 3rd Brigade, 1st Division, 6th Corps of the Army of the Potomac is south of Gettysburg on Howe Avenue, on the southern end of the battlefield east of Taneytown Road.
+(Howe & Wright Avenues tour map)

 The brigade was commanded at the Battle of Gettysburg by Brigadier General David A. Russell (USMA ’45). a career Army officer from New York.
 Like most of the Sixth Corps, the brigade arrived late in the day on July 2nd and was in reserve for the rest of the battle, taking minor casualties from artillery fire.